 Fail to plan, plan to fail

 Next, planning is absolutely crucial.
-Set out a timetable – consider who is writing each part of the bid, think about when and how you must submit the bid, plan which documents are necessary and ensure they are up to date, bring together the evidence required for the bid and allow time for comprehensive review.
-Read the specification and supporting documents closely, make sure you thoroughly understand the requirements and can respond appropriately.
+Begin by setting out a timetable – consider who will be writing each part of the bid, think about when and how you will submit the bid, plan which documents are necessary and ensure they are up to date.
+Compile the evidence required for the bid and allow time for comprehensive review.
+Read the specification and supporting documents thoroughly, make sure you completely understand the requirements and can respond appropriately.